MicrosoftDocs/defender-docs/articles/defender-for-cloud/tutorial-enable-servers-plan.md

 ## Enable Plan 1 for specific resources

-Although we recommend that you enable the plan for an entire Azure subscription, you can turn on Plan 1 for a specific resource using the Defender for Cloud REST API or a PowerShell script.
+Although we recommend that you enable the plan for an entire Azure subscription, you can enable Defender for Servers Plan 1 for a specific resource.
+Note that plan ettings, such as Defender for Endpoint and Defender Vulnerability Management are enabled at the subscription level.

--  Defender for Server settings for each resource are inherited by the subscription-level settings by default.
+-  Defender for Servers settings for each resource are inherited by the subscription-level settings by default.
 - If you change settings at the resource level, the resource no longer inherits settings from its parent subscription unless you delete the settings you configured.

 ### Enable for a specific machine